bijaymunda181/Linux-prep/linux-questions.md

 lablk

-2️⃣ How can you create a new partition on a disk (for example, /dev/sdb)?
+## 2️⃣ How can you create a new partition on a disk (for example, /dev/sdb)?
+1. Open the disk in fdisk

+fdisk /dev/sdb

+2. **Create a new partition**

+Inside fdisk, follow these steps:

+- Press n → to create a new partition

+- Choose p → for a primary partition (or e for extended)

+- Select the partition number (e.g., 1)

+- Set the first sector (press Enter to use default)

+- Set the last sector or size (e.g., +5G for 5GB)

+3. **Write changes to disk**

+After defining the partition:

+- Press w → to write the partition table and exit.

 3️⃣ After creating a new partition, how do you format it with the ext4 filesystem?